AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 grafana-cli --pluginUrl https://github.com/TLV-PMOP/grafana-dynamodb-datasource/dynamodb-datasource_1.0.0.zip plugins install dynamodb-datasource

-if the use of grafana-cli does not work or is not wanted, the unzipped folder can be saved here '\GrafanaLabs\grafana-8.4.6\data\plugins'
+If the use of grafana-cli does not work or is not wanted, the unzipped folder can be saved here '\GrafanaLabs\grafana-8.4.6\data\plugins'

+To download the pluigin, click on 'Code', then 'Download ZIP'

+![IoT SensorBase][PlugIn1]

 To use this plugin, the following change must be made in custom.ini (see also [https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#allow_loading_unsigned_plugins]): allow_loading_unsigned_plugins = dynamodb-datasource